experiences,

 I listen before I design

-I start by running interviews, shadowing users in context, and reading the data — until the real problem surfaces.
+I start by reading the historical data, running interviews, shadowing users, until the real problem surfaces.
 Not the stated one.
 Not the assumed one.
 The one buried under workarounds and complaints.

 I find the shape of the problem